A Mexican buffet? At a yoga center?

 Of course it wasn't his fault that we had all gorged ourselves silly a few hours earlier.
 But c'mon — the Kripalu dining hall is phenomenal.
-They focus on plant-based whole foods, including some animal proteins, which support just about every diet out there.
+They focus on plant-based whole foods (but include some animal proteins) which supports just about every diet out there.
 They use organic, local, and sustainable products whenever possible.
 They compost all their kitchen scraps.
-And even though meals are served buffet-style (which are so scary for those of us with allergies!) they make every effort to be mindful of cross-contamination.
+And even though meals are served buffet-style (which are so scary for those with food allergies!) they make every effort to be mindful of cross-contamination.
 And the best part?
 They label every dish with a list of ingredients, highlighting any common food allergens.
 Every dish.
 Every meal.
 Those of us with restrictions can cruise along and make confident choices.
 Hello bliss!

 These are a few pics taken outside of the grounds of Kripalu.
 Out of respect for everyone's privacy, they don't allow you to take photos of guests or inside the building (which is pretty cool if you ask me).

 The temperatures were in the single digits so I only took a few photos, but I thought I'd give you a glimpse of what it's like to visit in January...